chb/smart-docs/reference/app_manifest/index.md

   List, and Got Statins apps.
 These are SMART's "normal" apps.

 * The Frame UI Apps mode (`frame_ui`):
   These apps can launch and layout multiple apps side-by-side.
-Apps in this category include: i2b2 EMR View, as well as our [Frame UI Sample](/howto/how_to_build_smart_frame_ui_apps).
+Apps in this category include: i2b2 EMR View, as well as our Frame UI Example app in our sample apps repository.

 ## Standalone Apps

 If the app can run in its own browser window (or is a non-browser app such as a native iOS or Android app) set the `standalone` flag to `true`.
 It is false by default and may be omitted from the manifest.

 # Sample Manifest Files